-4 Dominant Applications of Gamification in 2016
+4 Dominant Applications of Gamification for the New Year

 (Below is a snippet of Gamification Book: Actionable Gamification – Beyond Points, Badges, and Leaderboards.
 If you like this blog post, you will LOVE the book.)

 Now that we have covered the different implementation methods for gamification, we will explore the various applications of gamification in several industries.

 In general, the majority of my clients represent four fields that I consistently see innovating time and time again, indicating a tremendous amount of application and growth in these sectors:

 - Workplace Gamification

 Product Gamification is about making a product, online or offline, more engaging, fun, and inspirational through game design.
 Most companies struggle to create products that customers fall in love with, continue using, and passionately share with their friends.
 Some of these products have great “functional” purposes, but don’t focus on the motivation and Core Drives of their users.

 In a previous era, consumers didn’t have adequate information and were accustomed to slow gratification.
 Along with immense barriers for starting new companies, it was not as detrimental for a company to simply assume that customers would use their products – provided that they were marketed correctly.
 However, people today are spoiled with instant gratification through the Internet, with immersive empowerment and real-time feedback through games, and the constant connection to their social network.
 Your users, customers, and employees are becoming less tolerant of badly designed products that do not take into account their motivations, especially when they have a variety of competitive alternatives they can choose from.

 Many corporations and startups excitedly tell me, “Our product is great!
 Users can do this; users can do that; and they can even do these things!”
 And my response to them has been, “Yes, you are telling me all the things your users *can* do.
 But you have not explained to me *why* the user would do it.”